AADavin/Zombi/README.md

  The resulting tree has 6 extant lineages and it can be found in the file /EXAMPLE_1/WholeTree The surviving species can be found in /EXAMPLE1/ExtantTree

- #### Example 2 - Simulating the evolution of genomes ####

-#### Example 3 - Simulating the evolution of gene families ####
+Once that we have computed a species tree, we can simulate **the evolution of genomes** inside this species tree.
 We will change the default parameters.
-We will use as rates 0.1 for duplications, 0.2 for transfers and 0.3 for losses.
- For that we do:

      cp GenomeParameters.tsv  example1_GenomeParameters.tsv

- And then modify DUPLICATION_P0 = 0.1, TRANSFER_P0 = 0.2, LOSS_P0 = 0.3

- We will simulate 10 families already present in the root and 500 more families.
-For that we change STEM_FAMILIES = 10 and N_FAMILIES = 500
+First, we are going to use the SEED = 237 to have reproducible results.

+Second, we will make STEM_FAMILIES = 100.
+This makes the genome of the root to be composed of 100 gene families ordered in a circle

+Third, we are going to make inversions and translocations to affect large sections of the genome.
+For that we will change:

+TRANSLOCATION_E = 0.05
+INVERSION_E = 0.05

  Finally, we launch simuLyon using the command

-     python simuLyon.py F example1_GenomeParameters.tsv EXAMPLE_1
+     python simuLyon.py G example1_GenomeParameters.tsv EXAMPLE_1

 ### **Output** ###